fitecluborg/docker/experimental/vlan-networks.md

 A key takeaway is, operators have the ability to map their physical network into their virtual network for integrating containers into their environment with no operational overhauls required.
 NetOps simply drops an 802.1q trunk into the Docker host.
 That virtual link would be the `-o parent=` passed in the network creation.
 For untagged (non-VLAN) links, it is as simple as `-o parent=eth0` or for 802.1q trunks with VLAN IDs each network gets mapped to the corresponding VLAN/Subnet from the network.

 An example being, NetOps provides VLAN ID and the associated subnets for VLANs being passed on the Ethernet link to the Docker host server.
 Those values are simply plugged into the `docker network create` commands when provisioning the Docker networks.
 These are persistent configurations that are applied every time the Docker engine starts which alleviates having to manage often complex configuration files.
-The network interfaces can also be managed manually by being pre-created and docker networking will never modify them, simply use them as parent interfaces.
+The network interfaces can also be managed manually by being pre-created, and docker networking will never modify them, instead treating them as parent interfaces.
 Example mappings from NetOps to Docker network commands are as follows:

 - VLAN: 10, Subnet: 172.16.80.0/24, Gateway: 172.16.80.1